 More Info: Boppard Wine Festival

 The Rhine valley’s most picturesque and chocolate box town, Boppard enjoys one of Germany’s most lively and welcoming festivals, with the town’s vignerons welcoming a large number of tourists from around the world each autumn to celebrate, drink and toast the harvest.
-The festival is very relaxed, with no major procession or singular event, but rather food and drink stalls fill the lovely market square day and night, offering samples of local wines and delicious local delicacies.
-Live music continues into the night, with various speeches and announcements during the day from the area’s winemakers and harvest festival organizers, about the expected quality of the vintage.
-The proceedings are rounded off nicely with a stupendous fireworks display, which takes place on both the 26 September and the following Saturday.
+The festival is very relaxed, with no major procession or singular event.
+Still, rather food and drink stalls fill the lovely market square day and night, offering samples of local wines and delicious local delicacies.
+Live music continues into the night, with various speeches and announcements during the day from the area’s winemakers and harvest festival organizers about the vintage’s expected quality.
+The proceedings are rounded off nicely with a stupendous fireworks display, which occurs on both the 26 September and the following Saturday.
 Wunderbar!